zak81/RegModels-Coursera-Project/regression analysis project.md

 ```
 ## [1] 0.9879446
 ```
+Usint this model to answer the first question, "Is an automatic or manual transmission better for MPG?", compare the coefficients of `factor(am)`.
+Factor(am)=1 for manual transmission is 2.936 mpg more efficient than automatic transmission.
+Clearly, manual transmission is better for MPG.
-To determine if I should include any interaction term, I check for correlation between Transmission (am) and each regressors.
+To determine if I should include any interaction term, I check for correlation between transmission and each predictors.

 ```
 ##            wt       qsec
 ## am -0.6924953 -0.2298609
 ```
 Weight (wt) has -0.69 correlation to Transmission (am).
-This means that there is a negative correlation, so I include the interaction term am*wt.
-Here's the coefficient estimates and R-squared.
+This means that there is a negative correlation, so I include the interaction term `am*wt`.
+1/4 mile time (qsec) does not show a correlation.
+Here are the coefficient estimates and R-squared.

 ```
 ##                 Estimate Std.
 Error   t value     Pr(>|t|)